quang-do-se/spring-cert/02-aspect-oriented-programming-aop.md

 ## What is the concept of AOP?
 Which problem does it solve?
 What is a cross cutting concern?

+- `AOP` is the acronym for `Aspect-Oriented Programming`, which refers to a type of programming that aims to increase modularity by allowing the separation of cross-cutting concerns.

+- `AOP` is a type of programming that aims to help with separation of cross-cutting concerns to increase modularity; it implies declaring an aspect class that will alter the behavior of base code by applying advices to specific join points specified by pointcuts.

+- The business or base code is not actually changed, you can imagine aspects as plugins.
+They modify the behavior, not the actual implementation.

+- AOP is a complement of OOP (object-oriented programming).
+AOP and OOP can be used together to write powerful applications, because both provide different ways of structuring your code.
+OOP is focused on making everything an object, while AOP introduces the aspect, which is a special type of object that injects and wraps its behavior to complement the behavior of other objects.

+- A `cross-cutting concern` is a functionality that is tangled with business code, which usually cannot be separated from the business logic.

+- Cross-cutting concerns for an Enterprise Application:
+  - Security
+  - Caching
+  - Logging
+  - Monitoring
+  - Data validation
+  - Internationalization
+  - Error detection and correction.
+Exception handling.
+  - Memory management
+  - Synchronization
+  - Connecting to the database (connection pooling, reusing connections, open and close connections)
+  - Transaction

 ## What is a pointcut, a join point, an advice, an aspect, weaving?